groegercesg/TaptonPIX/readme.md

 * Storing of Pixelman options in json (**?**) for portability
 * ~~Actually finish the main program functionality, so it works!~~
 * Then complete UsrOpt2 function functionality
+* Finish Mark Down install guide for Windows
-* Finish Mark Down install guide
+* Finish Mark Down install guide for Linux
 * ~~Make sure it complies with Pep 8~~
 * Test program using sensor